kokomomtl/wc-product-customer-list/readme.txt

 * Multisite compatible
 * Support for custom statuses

-= Pro version: =
+= Premium version: =

 * Support for Custom Fields
 * Support for WooTours
 * Datatables functionalities for the shortcode (export PDF, export CSV, print, email customers, search, paging, etc...).

-I unfortunately do not have a license system up and running yet.
-If you are in a rush to purchase the pro version of the plugin, please [contact me](http://www.kokomoweb.com/contact/).
+* Much more coming soon!

+To upgrade the plugin to the premium version, simply click on "upgrade" under the plugin title in the plugin list page, or [purchase it here](https://checkout.freemius.com/mode/dialog/plugin/2009/plan/2994/).
+Make sure. you have opted in in order to see the upgrade link.

-= Contributors: =
+= Contributors: =, freemius
 * Support for variable products: [Alexandre Simard](https://profiles.wordpress.org/brocheafoin/)
 * Dutch translation: [pieterclaesen](https://wordpress.org/support/profile/pieterclaesen)
 * Portuguese (Brazil) translation: [Marcello Ruoppolo](https://profiles.wordpress.org/mragenciadigital)